apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 If you intend on using the Capture API, you will need the new __iPad retina-display__ assets:

-1. Copy the `Resources/Capture.bundle` item from the new project into your project folder, over-writing your existing `Resources/Capture.bundle` item.
+1. Copy the `Resources/Capture.bundle` item from the new project into your project directory, over-writing your existing `Resources/Capture.bundle` item.

 2. In your project, select the `Capture.bundle` item into your Project Navigator in Xcode, type the __Delete__ key, then select __Remove Reference__ from the resulting dialog.